-This master bathroom, dripping in outdated 80’s opulence, needed to get its mid-century mojo back.
-A radical reconfiguration featuring a private WC and open-air bathing area set the stage for a bold, new palette of color, pattern and texture.
+This master bathroom, dripping in outdated 80’s opulence, needed its mid-century mojo back.
+A radical reconfiguration featuring a private WC and open-air bathing area set the stage for a bold, new palette of color, pattern, and texture.
 Stillness and effervescence play off each other as the bright cerulean blue floor tiles wash into the geometric shower floor with a playful live edge.
-A trio of tall, ebony-framed windows set below the sloped ceiling features daytime views on the trees and lake beyond.
-Polished chrome fixtures, accessories and stunning retro atomic-age light fixtures top off this timeless look.
+A trio of tall, ebony-framed windows below the sloped ceiling features daytime views of the trees and lake beyond.
+Polished chrome fixtures, accessories, and stunning retro atomic-age light fixtures top off this timeless look.

-Our clients, mid-century modern enthusiasts, moved into their home nearly 10 years ago.
-This amazing 1955 house is perched on a sloped-site overlooking a picturesque urban lake.
-A low-slung one-level home, as viewed from the street, hides the open, active, two-level walkout with decks and dock access.
-The bones of this exquisite example of mid-century modern design were still there, but a 30-year-old remodel done by a previous owner had made unfortunate changes that our clients sought to fix.
+Our clients, mid-century modern enthusiasts, moved into their home nearly ten years ago.
+This 1955 house, perched on a sloped site, overlooks a picturesque urban lake.
+As viewed from the street, a simple, low-slung one-level home – hides the open, active, two-level walkout with decks and dock access.
+The bones of this mid-century modern design were still there, but a 30-year-old remodel done by a previous owner resulted in unfortunate changes our clients sought to fix.

-With a design created in 1986, the master bathroom suffered from a critical case of outdated 80’s opulence.
+The master bathroom suffered from a critical case of outdated 1986 opulence.
 Wrapped in dark marble and yellowed brass, it was a testament to the technology of the times.
-An oversized whirlpool bath was set in a marble-clad deck that took up nearly 1/3 of the floor area.
+An oversized whirlpool bath in a marble-clad deck took up nearly one-third of the floor area.
 This area was further squeezed by a deep soffit above, limiting the light and the view from a relatively small window.
-The low-boy toilet sat right inside the door beside a half-wall with a plethora of switches, dials and timers above and a throne-side phone.
+The low-boy toilet sat right inside the door beside a half-wall with a plethora of switches, dials, and timers above and a throne-side phone.
 The dark & dank shower made of glass block and brown marble had a centrally-located shower head leaving the two ends of the space essentially non-functional.

-The homeowners desired to bring back mid-century modern styling while incorporating today’s technology and aesthetic.
-They wanted a private WC, separate shower & soaking tub, and his & hers sink areas for simultaneous morning preparations.
-As much natural light as possible and a view of the lake rounded out their requests.
+The dream was a mid-century modern master bathroom style with today’s technology and aesthetics.
+The homeowners wanted a private WC, separate shower & soaking tub, and his & hers sink areas for simultaneous morning preparations.
+As much natural light as possible and a lake view rounded out their requests.

-Collaborating with the homeowners, who had a distinct aesthetic in mind, the design team met the challenges of arranging these desired functions while pulling together and balancing this bold palette.
-The bathroom entrance was moved west and was widened, creating the necessary space for the shower and the appropriate circulation from the closet to the bathroom.
+Collaborating with the homeowners, who had a distinct aesthetic in mind, the design team met the challenges of pulling together and balancing this bold palette.
+The bathroom entrance was moved west and widened, creating space for the shower and the appropriate circulation from the closet to the bathroom.
 The WC was shifted to the west and given a central door.
-Full-height linen storage was placed opposite the toilet, including an area for a clothes hamper and plenty of space for towels, cleaning products and other necessities.
-On either side of the WC door, wall-hung vanities with integral power and lighting were precisely positioned, along with extra-deep medicine cabinets and dual side sconces.
+Full-height linen storage was placed opposite the toilet, including an area for a clothes hamper and plenty of space for towels, cleaning products, and other necessities.
+We positioned wall-hung vanities on either side of the WC door with integral power and lighting, along with extra-deep medicine cabinets and dual-side sconces.
 The wall-hugging tub found a focal spot on the south wall directly across from the open-air shower allowing plenty of circulation space.
 Inspired by a detail found on the front of the house, three tall, narrow windows reach from nearly floor to ceiling, providing light and view for the entire space.

 - Separate tub and shower